 General market conditions in your sector

 Is there a shortage of candidates with your skill set in the industry you work in?
 Have general salaries been rising or falling within the sector?
-Are there a high number of roles appropriate to your skill set available in the sector?
+Is there a high number of roles appropriate to your skill set available in the sector?
 It's important you know the answers to all of these questions so that you understand what level of salary you are able to request and what is realistic.

 Determine whether there are any salary trade-offs